LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ![Python output](figures/4-1-3-4.png)

-The observations you've made from the multi-line chart of air quality data across different years provide valuable insights into both the data quality and the seasonal trends in air quality:
+The observations we've made from the multi-line chart of air quality data across different years provide valuable insights into both the data quality and the seasonal trends in air quality:

 1. **Missing Values in 2019 Data:** The significant portion of missing values in the 2019 data highlights an issue with data completeness.
 This can occur due to various reasons such as sensor malfunctions, data recording issues, or gaps in data collection.
 It's important to note these missing values, as they can affect the reliability and accuracy of any analysis conducted for that year.